-Japanese green tea is also ideal for those who want to boost their immune system.
+Japanese green tea is also ideal for those who want to boost their immune systems.
 The antioxidants in the tea and the helping of vitamin C can be ideal for those who need a little extra to improve the functionality of their white blood cells.
-People with colds and flu might also experience shorter symptoms when they enjoy this drink.
+People with colds and flu might also experience fewer symptoms when they enjoy this drink.

 Studies have also found that sencha tea can help reduce LDL, which is known as the bad type of cholesterol.
 Those who have a family history of heart disease should incorporate green tea into their regular routine to help reduce their risks.
 Everything from blood pressure to sugar irregularities can be helped with sencha green tea.

-The first written records of tea in Japan come from the 8th century.
-However, it wasn't until the 18th century that Japan’s most popular tea sencha came to be.
-(Note: Sencha is one type of Japanese green tea, see this article for history of Japanese tea in general.
-This section of the article describes the history of “sencha” tea.)
+The first written records of tea in Japan date from the 8th century.
+However, it wasn't until the 18th century that Japan’s most popular tea, sencha, came into being.
+(Note: Sencha is one type of Japanese green tea; see this article for the history of Japanese tea in general.)
+This section of the article describes the history of "sencha" tea.

 Another differentiation is with a more popular tea of his age: matcha.
-(See the difference between sencha vs matcha here) Baisao was able to avoid grinding up tea leaves into a fine powder.
+(See the difference between sencha and matcha here.)
+Baisao was able to avoid grinding tea leaves into a fine powder.
 Simplicity mattered as he moved from location to location, preparing his tea for fellow travelers.

 By 1738, sencha had become so popular that Nagatani Soen (永谷宗円), an acquaintance of Baisao, began testing various methods to produce a brighter green-colored leaf tea.